graphile/crystal/README.md

 for more details.

-**[Grafast][grafast]**: A cutting-edge planning and execution engine for GraphQL.js ─ write your GraphQL schema with "plans" rather than "resolvers" and our intelligent engine can optimize execution for incredible performance and efficiency gains despite very attractive developer ergonomics.
-With batching hard wired into the design, use this if you like to build your own GraphQL schemas and want the best performance with minimal developer effort.
+**[Grafast][grafast]**: A cutting-edge planning and execution engine for GraphQL.js ─ use this as a drop-in replacement for the `execute` method from GraphQL.js and by moving from traditional resolvers to Gra*fast* "plan resolvers" you'll be able to leverage the declarative nature of GraphQL requests to execute your business logic in the most efficient way, leading to reduced server load and happier customers.
+Use this if you're building your own GraphQL schemas and want the best performance and efficiency without having to put much extra effort in.

 **[PostGraphile][postgraphile]**: An incredibly low-effort way to build a well structured and high-performance GraphQL API backed primarily by a PostgreSQL